 Another feature of this method is that it is carried out only in the first phase of the menstrual cycle.

-Preparation for the procedure: it is necessary to make an enema, drink half a liter of liquid and epilate pubic hair.
+Preparation for the procedure: you need to do an enema, drink half a liter of liquid and epilate your pubic hair.

-Carrying out the procedure: physiological saline is introduced into the uterus through the catheter, which fills it completely and pours into the cavity of both tubes.
-After that, the doctor begins every 3-4 minutes to conduct ultrasound monitoring with a vaginal sensor.
-As a result, it is possible to detect areas of the oviduct, the lumen of which is narrowed or completely blocked.
+Carrying out the procedure: A saline solution is injected into the uterus through a catheter, which fills it completely and pours into the cavities of both tubes.
+After this, the doctor begins to conduct ultrasound monitoring with a vaginal sensor every 3-4 minutes.
+As a result, it is possible to detect areas of the oviduct whose lumen is narrowed or completely blocked.

-Interpretation of results: with complete patency of the tubes, the solution will freely pour into the abdominal cavity.
+Interpretation of results: when the tubes are completely patency, the solution will flow freely into the abdominal cavity.

-Adnexitis acute and chronic.
-Treatment, prevention and rehabilitation measures after the disease:
+Adnexitis is acute and chronic.
+Treatment, prevention and recovery measures after illness:

 • Office and surgical hysteroscopy

-It involves the introduction of a hysteroscope (camera) into the uterine cavity, the image from which is displayed on the monitor.
+It involves the introduction of a hysterosocope (camera) into the uterine cavity, the image from which is displayed on the monitor.
 There are two types of this procedure: office, performed under local anesthesia for diagnostic purposes, and surgical, performed under general anesthesia.
-Hysteroscopy is performed on the 5th-7th day of the menstrual cycle.
+Hysteroscopy is performed on days 5-7 of the menstrual cycle.

-Preparation for the procedure: empty the bladder and remove hair from the intimate area.
+Preparation for the procedure: empty your bladder and remove hair from the intimate area.

-Carrying out the procedure: a hysteroscope is inserted into the uterine cavity.
-It is designed in such a way that it allows you to simultaneously shoot and supply fluid that fills the body of the uterus.
-The monitor displays not only the image of the inner layer of the uterus, but also the cavity of the mouth of the fallopian tubes.
+Carrying out the procedure: A hysteroscope is inserted into the uterine cavity.
+It is designed in such a way that it allows you to simultaneously take pictures and supply fluid with which the body of the uterus is filled.
+The monitor displays not only an image of the inner layer of the uterus, but also the cavity at the mouth of the fallopian tubes.

 • Laparoscopy

-Carrying out the procedure: after the introduction of anesthesia on the anterior abdominal wall, the doctor makes 3-4 punctures.
-They are needed in order to introduce a mini-camera and the necessary surgical instruments.
-To expand the abdominal space, carbon dioxide is supplied through the navel.
+Carrying out the procedure: after administering anesthesia along the anterior abdominal wall, the doctor makes 3-4 punctures.
+They are needed to insert a mini-camera and the necessary surgical instruments.
+To expand the abdominal space, carbon dioxide is supplied through the navel area.

-If laparoscopy is diagnostic in nature, then the operation lasts 20-30 minutes.
-If the surgeon decides to remove adhesions or other obstructions that block the lumen of the fallopian tube, then the operation time increases.
+If laparoscopy is diagnostic in nature, the operation lasts 20-30 minutes.
+If the surgeon decides to remove adhesions or other obstructions that block the lumen of the fallopian tube, the operation time will increase.

 Checking the patency of the fallopian tubes is one of the most troublesome procedures in the list of examinations for female infertility.
-However, in order to avoid the risk of an ectopic pregnancy, you should not postpone a visit to the doctor and do not try to treat the adhesive process yourself.
+However, in order to avoid the risk of ectopic pregnancy, you should not delay your visit to the doctor and do not try to treat the adhesions yourself.

-The consequences of checking the patency of the fallopian tubes, usually, do not happen.
-Only procedures carried out with non-compliance with the rules of antisepsis and asepsis can cause inflammatory processes in the small pelvis.
+There are usually no consequences for checking the patency of the fallopian tubes.
+Only procedures performed without observing the rules of antisepsis and asepsis can cause inflammatory processes in the pelvis.

 According to WHO, about 15% of couples experience problems conceiving a child.
-At the same time, in 50% of cases the cause is the "female factor".
+Moreover, in 50% of cases the cause is the “female factor”.
 On average, about 1.9% of women of reproductive age are diagnosed with primary infertility.
-One of the causes of this disease is the obstruction of the fallopian tubes.
+One of the causes of this disease is obstruction of the fallopian tubes.
 Let us consider in detail the pros and cons of modern methods for studying the patency of the fallopian tubes.

 What is tubal patency?

-The uterine, or fallopian, tubes are two channels that are located on the right and left in the lower abdomen and connect the uterus and the abdominal cavity.
+The uterine, or fallopian, tubes are two canals that are located on the right and left in the lower abdomen and connect the uterus and abdominal cavity.
 The length of each channel is 10-12 cm, the outer diameter is 1 cm, the inner diameter is only 0.1 mm.
-In the abdomen, the fallopian tubes meet the ovaries.
-The fallopian tubes play an important role in the process of conceiving a child: it is through them that sperm cells, as well as a fertilized egg, move.
-Movement occurs due to the work of special "cilia" covering the inner surface of the channels.
-If there is a violation of the patency of the fallopian tubes, then at best the spermatozoa cannot reach the egg.
-In the worst case, an already fertilized egg cannot move into the uterus, which threatens the occurrence of an ectopic pregnancy, and subsequently the removal of one of the fallopian tubes.
-Thus, every woman who plans to have children in the future should regularly undergo a medical examination, and, if necessary, an examination of the patency of the fallopian tubes.
+In the abdominal cavity, the fallopian tubes come into contact with the ovaries.
+The fallopian tubes play a vital role in the process of conceiving a child: it is through them that sperm move, as well as the fertilized egg.
+The movement occurs due to the work of special “cilia” covering the inner surface of the channels.
+If there is a blockage of the fallopian tubes, then at best the sperm cannot reach the egg.
+In the worst case, the already fertilized egg cannot move into the uterus, which threatens the occurrence of an ectopic pregnancy, and subsequently the removal of one of the fallopian tubes.
+Thus, every woman who plans to have children in the future should undergo regular medical examinations and, if necessary, tubal patency testing.

 Statistics data

-Various diseases of the fallopian tubes in about 45% of cases are the cause of female infertility (the so-called "tubal infertility").
+Various diseases of the fallopian tubes in approximately 45% of cases are the cause of female infertility (so-called “tubal infertility”).

-What are the main causes of obstruction of the fallopian tubes?
+What are the main causes of tubal obstruction?
 First of all, these are various inflammatory diseases caused by the development of pathogenic microflora.
-As a result of the inflammatory process, the canal can “stick together”.
-Of the inflammatory diseases of the fallopian tubes, the following are distinguished: salpingo-oophoritis (adnexitis), salpingitis and hydrosalpinx.
-With adnexitis, inflammation forms in the uterus, and then the infection moves through the fallopian tube and passes to the ovaries.
+As a result of the inflammatory process, the canal may “stick together.”
+Inflammatory diseases of the fallopian tubes include the following: salpingoophoritis (adnexitis), salpingitis and hydrosalpinx.
+With adnexitis, inflammation forms in the uterus, and then the infection moves through the fallopian tube and spreads to the ovaries.
 Salpingitis is an isolated inflammation of the fallopian tube, which leads to adhesions and the development of obstruction.
-With hydrosalpinx, fluid accumulates in the fallopian tube, forming a kind of bubble, which, increasing, stretches the fallopian tube and disrupts the functioning of the cilia, due to which the egg moves to the uterus.
+With hydrosalpinx, fluid accumulates in the fallopian tube, forming a kind of bubble, which, increasing, stretches the fallopian tube and disrupts the functioning of the cilia, thanks to which the egg moves to the uterus.

-Another common cause is the so-called "adhesions" - threads of connective tissue that exert external pressure on the fallopian tubes and disrupt their patency.
-Also, the cause may be congenital malformations, polyps and tumors of the fallopian tubes.
-Another dangerous disease that affects the patency of the fallopian tubes is endometriosis, in which a woman's body grows tissues similar to the mucous membrane of the uterine cavity.
-An examination of the patency of the fallopian tubes can be prescribed if any of the above pathologies is detected, as well as if there are problems with conceiving a child.
+Another common cause is the so-called “adhesions” - threads of connective tissue that exert external pressure on the fallopian tubes and disrupt their patency.
+Congenital defects, polyps and tumors of the fallopian tubes can also be the cause.
+Another dangerous disease that affects the patency of the fallopian tubes is endometriosis, in which tissue similar to the mucous membrane of the uterine cavity grows in a woman’s body.
+An examination of the patency of the fallopian tubes can be prescribed if any of the above pathologies are detected, as well as if there are problems with conceiving a child.

 Symptoms

-The main signs of obstruction of the fallopian tubes: pain during intercourse, pulling pain in the lower abdomen (including during menstruation), as well as profuse yellow discharge.
+The main signs of obstruction of the fallopian tubes: pain during sexual intercourse, nagging pain in the lower abdomen (including during menstruation), as well as profuse yellow discharge.

-Any method of checking the patency of the fallopian tubes, whether it is an ultrasound examination, x-ray diagnostics or surgery, is as follows: a certain substance (liquid or gas) is introduced into the uterine cavity, after which the doctor checks the degree of penetration of this substance into the abdominal cavity through the fallopian tubes .
+Any method of checking the patency of the fallopian tubes, be it an ultrasound examination, x-ray diagnostics or surgery, consists of the following: a certain substance (liquid or gas) is introduced into the uterine cavity, after which the doctor checks the degree of penetration of this substance into the abdominal cavity through the fallopian tubes .
 If the substance moves freely, then the permeability is good.
-If it is delayed, then we can talk about the obstruction of one or both fallopian tubes.
+If it is delayed, then we can talk about obstruction of one or both fallopian tubes.
 Diagnosis can be either invasive or non-surgical.
 Non-invasive methods include HSG (X-ray), ultrasound and pertrubation, while laparoscopy and fertiloscopy are surgical procedures.
-Invasive methods for checking the patency of the fallopian tubes are more accurate, but in most cases an ultrasound or x-ray is sufficient.
+Invasive methods for checking the patency of the fallopian tubes are more accurate, but in most cases ultrasound or x-ray is sufficient.

 X-ray diagnostics (hysterosalpingography)

-X-ray diagnostics of patency of the fallopian tubes is called hysterosalpingography, abbreviated as HSG.
-Before taking an x-ray, the doctor injects a contrast agent into the uterine cavity - a fat- or water-soluble preparation, usually containing iodine or barium.
-If the tubes are passable, then this will be visible in the picture (fluid will enter the abdominal cavity).
+X-ray diagnostics of fallopian tube patency is called hysterosalpingography, abbreviated as HSG.
+Before taking the image, the doctor injects a contrast agent into the uterine cavity - a fat- or water-soluble drug, usually containing iodine or barium.
+If the tubes are passable, this will be visible on the image (fluid will enter the abdominal cavity).
 The accuracy of this type of examination is 70-80%.
 The procedure should be carried out on certain days of the menstrual cycle - on days 5-9.

 The HSG procedure has a number of features and contraindications:

-• HSG cannot be performed in the presence of any inflammatory processes of the pelvic organs, therefore, before the procedure, it is necessary to pass tests for HIV, hepatitis B and C, syphilis, as well as a general smear for flora);
+• HSG cannot be performed in the presence of any inflammatory processes of the pelvic organs, therefore, before the procedure it is necessary to take tests for HIV, hepatitis B and C, syphilis, as well as a general smear for flora);

-• after the passage of the HSG, it is necessary to protect yourself for 1 menstrual cycle;
+• after undergoing HSG, it is necessary to use protection for 1 menstrual cycle;

-• HSG should not be done during pregnancy and in the presence of an allergy to a contrast agent;
+• HSG should not be done during pregnancy or if you are allergic to the contrast agent;

-• there is no radiation that is undesirable for the human body: the study can be done several times, since it is absolutely harmless;
+• there is no radiation that is undesirable for the human body: the study can be completed several times, as it is absolutely harmless;

-• there is no need to protect yourself after the procedure;
+• there is no need to use protection after the procedure;

-• there are no pain sensations and allergic reactions to saline.
+• there are no pain or allergic reactions to saline solution.

 Diagnostic laparoscopy and fertiloscopy